aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1467-Basic Plots I - Scatter Plot, Line Plot.md

 ### What is Line Plot?

-A line chart is used to represent data over a continuous time span.
-It is generally used to show trend of a variable over time.
+A line chart is used to represent data over a continuous period.
+It is generally used to show the trend of a variable over time.
 Data values are plotted as points that are connected using line segments.

-### Creating a Line Plot (with 2 arguments)
+### Creating a Line Plot (with two arguments)

-* In Matplotlib we can create a line chart by calling the plot method.
+* In Matplotlib, we can create a line chart by calling the plot method.
-* plot() is a versatile command, and can take an arbitrary number of arguments.
+* plot() is a versatile command and can take an arbitrary number of arguments.